Ingram steps down at FCS, Burroughs new softball coach

 In two seasons at Friendship, Ingram’s Lady Commanders went 43-27, including a Division II-A state runner-up finish in 2017.

-“We love Friendship and my daughter goes here and my wife (Katie) is going to continue to coach softball (as pitching coach) here, and we’re going to continue to live in Lebanon,” Ingram said.
+“We love Friendship and my daughter goes here and my wife (Katie) is going to continue to coach softball (as pitching coach) here, and we’re going to continue to live in Lebanon,” said Ingram, whose Lady Commanders went 25-13 last spring.

+“This team is full of talent,” Burroughs said.
+“I’m lucky to come to a place where I know the players and I’m not having to rebuild.”

 Ingram will return to the police academy next month.
 He had been a trainee before being hired by FCS in the summer of 2016 to take over the coaching duties previously held by Jody Atwood, now at Lebanon High.